stephaniemaf/baby-things-shop/README.md

 ### Edit Product:
 Expectation: I will select the newly added silicone bowl and i will edit the price to 1.99
-Fix:
+Fix: none

 ### Delete Product:
 Expectation: I will again use the silicone bowl and i will click on the delete button i created and i expect the product to be deleted from my site.
-Fix:
+Fix: Added onclick function to warn user of immediate deletion

+### Remove From bag
+Expectation: Remove items from bag.
+Result: nothing happend
+Fix: Changed this buttons view to empty bag as update was allowing you to remove all items bar 1 with no way to empty the bag completly

 ## Reviews:
 on my site you are able to leave reviews under reviews there are two buttons edit and delete.
 Expectation: I expect to log in as a user and click on a product, at the bottom of the page there will be an option to see reviews and beside it and option to leave one.
 I go to the body box and type ny review i expect a message to pop up say your review is awaiting approval.

 Fix: currently no message pops up and i am yet to enable a fix for it.
+I have left a message above the review box letting users know that there message must be approved

 ### Edit review button:
 Expectation: I click on edit buttom and am brought to a page where i see the review and can edit in a box and click an update buttom